MatthijsBrem/wheelchair-design-platform/README.md

 Upon opening the short.pd patch, the loadbang will trigger three elements;

 1. The pitch is set to 0.06 (this corresponds roughly to a normal playing speed, in case of a different file, this value has to be retuned, the value for the normal playing speed can be read under the 44100/$f1 block.

 2. The audio file is loaded into soundData and cut into samples.
-If an
-    other file is used, just change the file name.
+If an other file is used, just change the file name.
 In case it is placed in the same folder as the pd file, no directory path is needed.

-3. The dsp is turned on, this means that audio can be broadcasted by Pure Data.
+3. The dsp is turned on, this means that audio is send to the soundcard by Pure Data.

 The right side of the patch is dedicated to playback speed and direction of the sound; both the direction and pitch are controlled based upon the inputs from python.

 After the pitch has been set, the sound is then again compiled from the samples, hereafter the effects are applied to the sound.

 With the input data of the sensors, several audio effects can be controlled within Pure Data.
 In this example, a highpass and low pass filter are present, a delay is present, the pitch can be controlled within a range and the audio file can be played in reverse.
+In the python code that we are running at the moment, the delay is omitted, as the sensor data from the distance sensor was not robust enough.
+This effect can however easily be incorporated when robust sensor data is available.
+The other effects are currently in use.
+The control logic is explained in the next paragraph.

 # PD & Python communication

-For the communication the sockets are used, so start the code with
+For the communication between pure data and python sockets are used.
+The complete code can be found in the python script reading_from_terminal.py

+To enable the sockets, the code starts with

     import socket